Sociology (AA-T Degree A0419)

 Humanities and Social Sciences Division

-To earn an Associate in Arts in Sociology for Transfer degree, a student must complete 60 semester units that are eligible for transfer to the CSU system that consist of the IGETC pattern or CSU GE breadth and a major of 18 units more.
-Students must have a minimum GPA of 2.0 in all CSU-transferable coursework to receive an associate degree for transfer and all courses in the major must be completed with a C or better.
+To earn an Associate in Arts in Sociology for Transfer degree, a student must complete 60 semester units that are eligible for transfer to the CSU system that consist of the Cal-GETC pattern or and a major of 18 units more.
+Students must have a minimum GPA of 2.0 (or “P”) in all CSU transferable coursework to receive an associate degree for transfer and all courses in the major must be completed with a C or better.
 Students earning an associate degree for transfer will not be required to complete any other local graduation requirements.

 Required Courses